Visit Azul.com Support

 Extracting Compilation Artifacts

 Optimizer Hub uploads compiler engine logs to the blob storage.
-By default only logs from failed compilations are uploaded.
+By default, only logs from failed compilations are uploaded.

 You can retrieve the logs from your blob storage, which uses the directory structure <compilationId>/<artifactName>.
 The <compilationId> starts with the VM-Id which you can find in connected-compiler-%p.log: